Skip to main content

 Associate

 Rachel assists clients with their ongoing securities compliance, reporting obligations, and other related general transactional matters.
 Rachel has represented a variety of venture capital and private equity firms, broker-dealer firms, investment firms, and investment advisers by providing guidance on a broad range of matters related to corporate securities, corporate finance, registration and ongoing SEC and state-based compliance.
-Additionally, Rachel has served as outside general counsel assisting clients with a focus in technology and software-based corporate transactions, including counseling on the nuisances of SaaS and similar third-party service arrangements, intellectual property protection and enforcement, e-commerce, and data privacy matters.
+Additionally, Rachel has served as outside general counsel assisting clients with a focus in technology and software-based corporate transactions, including counseling on the nuances of SaaS and similar third-party service arrangements, intellectual property protection and enforcement, e-commerce, and data privacy matters.

 Rachel assists clients with their ongoing securities compliance, reporting obligations, and other related general transactional matters.
 Rachel has represented a variety of venture capital and private equity firms, broker-dealer firms, investment firms, and investment advisers by providing guidance on a broad range of matters related to corporate securities, corporate finance, registration and ongoing SEC and state-based compliance.
-Additionally, Rachel has served as outside general counsel assisting clients with a focus in technology and software-based corporate transactions, including counseling on the nuisances of SaaS and similar third-party service arrangements, intellectual property protection and enforcement, e-commerce, and data privacy matters.
+Additionally, Rachel has served as outside general counsel assisting clients with a focus in technology and software-based corporate transactions, including counseling on the nuances of SaaS and similar third-party service arrangements, intellectual property protection and enforcement, e-commerce, and data privacy matters.

 Paul B. Johnson